kubevela/kubevela.github.io/docs/tutorials/k8s-object-rollout.md

 The configuration strategy of kruise-rollout trait means: The first batch of Canary releases 20% Pods, and 20% traffic imported to the new version, require manual confirmation before subsequent releases are completed.

-Check the status of applciation:
+Check the status of application:
 ```shell
 $ vela status canary-demo
 About: